Galooshi/import-js/README.md

 ## Things to note

 - Only files ending in .js\* are considered when importing
-- As part of resolving imports, all imports will be sorted
+- As part of resolving imports, all imports will be sorted and placed into groups (package dependencies first, then one or more groups with internal imports).
 - The core of the plugin is written in Ruby.
 If you are using Vim, you need a [Vim with Ruby support](VIM.md).